openvinotoolkit/datumaro/docs/user_manual.md

 description for more info about this functionality.

-The command can only be applied to a project build target, a stage or the combined 'project' target, in which case all the targets will be affected.
+The command can only be applied to a project build target, a stage or the combined `project` target, in which case all the targets will be affected.

 Usage: